paolo-pr/laav/mqtt-avsystem/README.md

 ## COMPILING / RUNNING

-* Just copy the **[MQTT-C library](https://github.com/LiamBindle/MQTT-C)** directory inside this directory (you must have the library's directory tree starting with "MQTT-C" inside this directory) and compile it (see the library's homepage for details).
+* Just copy the **[MQTT-C library](https://github.com/LiamBindle/MQTT-C)** directory inside this directory (you must have the library's directory tree starting with "MQTT-C" inside this directory)

 *  Compile MQTTLaavSystem by executing "Compile".